Overview

 The All-Electric Kia EV3 SUV

-The competition in the fast burgeoning compact all-electric SUVs continues to increase, and the launch of the latest battery-electric vehicle (BEV) from Kia is testament to the attractiveness of this ‘compact EV SUV’ segment.
+The competition in the fast burgeoning compact all-electric SUV segment continues to increase, and the launch of the latest battery-electric vehicle (BEV) from Kia is testament to the attractiveness of this compact segment.
 The all-electric Kia EV3 (B-Segment) is in direct competition with other compact electric SUVs, like the pure electric Volvo EX30.
-The EX30 has a 2650mm wheelbase, 4233mm length and 1555mm height.
-In comparison, the EV3 has a 2680mm wheelbase, 4310mm length and 1570mm height.
+The EX30 has a 2.65m wheelbase, 4.23m length and 1.55m height.
+In comparison, the EV3 has a 2.68m wheelbase, 4.31m length and 1.57m height.
+The EV3 also competes against the all-electric Jeep Avenger, the all-electric Volkswagen ID.3, and other compact EVs.

 The EV3 is part of Kia’s ‘Plan S’ strategy, which includes the automotive manufacturer launching 15 electric vehicles (EVs) by 2027.
-The zero-tailpipe emission EV3 is also built on the EV dedicated Hyundai Motor Group’s Electric Global Modular Platform (E-GMP).
-The all-electric Kia EV6 and all-electric Hyundai IONIQ 5 use the same platform.
-The production EV3 (launched in May 2024) has much in common with the concept EV3 that was unveiled in October 2023.
+The zero-tailpipe emission EV3 SUV is also built on the EV dedicated Hyundai Motor Group’s Electric Global Modular Platform (E-GMP).
+The all-electric Kia EV6 and the all-electric Hyundai IONIQ 5 use the same platform.
+The production EV3 (launched in May 2024) has much in common with the concept EV3, which was unveiled in October 2023.
 The EV3 replaces the all-electric Kia Soul EV, albeit, with a far more compelling proposition on offer, to include, becoming Kia’s most affordable EV.
-In many ways the EV3 is like a shrunken best-selling Kia EV9 SUV.
+In many ways the EV3 is like a shrunken best-selling Kia EV9 SUV, along with some common styling with the Kia EV6.

 The trend to offer BEVs with more than one EV battery size option, is a win for consumers and for the environment.
-The EV3 is available in two lithium-ion EV battery (400V architecture) options: 58.3 kWh (375 kg)/ 81.4 kWh (470 kg), with a claimed WLTP e-range of 267 miles and 372 miles.
-Even adjusting for real-world driving conditions (weather, temperature, road surface, driving style etc), the electric vehicle (EV) should be able to deliver up to 225 miles for the 58.3 kWh, and up to 315 miles for the 81.4 kWh on a full charge.
+The EV3 is available in two lithium-ion EV battery (400V architecture) options: 58.3 kWh (375 kg)/ 81.4 kWh (470 kg), with a claimed WLTP e-range of 267 miles and 372 miles, respectively.
+Even adjusting for real-world driving conditions (weather, temperature, road surface, driving style, etc.), the electric vehicle (EV) should be able to deliver up to 225 miles for the 58.3 kWh, and up to 315 miles for the 81.4 kWh on a full charge.
 More than adequate for most day-to-day driving needs.
-The EV3 onboard EV battery has 22 percent higher energy density compared with the Kia Niro EV.
+The EV3 onboard EV battery has 22 percent higher energy density compared with the Kia Niro EV battery.

 The Kia EV3 incorporates up to 10 sustainable solutions, to include: Bio paint, Bio-plastic, Bio PU leather alternative, Recycled PET yarns, Recycled PET / Fishing net carpets, BTX-free paint, PCM plastic, Recycled PET fabric, Bio PU foam and Recycled PET felt.
 It is now common practise for automotive manufacturers to incorporate a number of sustainable materials, to further enhance the environmental credentials of the EV.

-The EV3 offers a generous level of technology onboard, to include: three-screens (12.3-inch driver display, 5.3-inch climate control touchscreen, 12.3-inch touchscreen navigation system), Wireless Apple CarPlay™ and Android Auto™, vehicle-to-load (V2L) etc. The EV3 also offers a host of safety features and driving aids.
-Some of these include: front and rear parking sensors, Reversing camera system, Forward Collision Avoidance Assist 2.0, Highway Driving Assist 2.0, Intelligent Speed Limit Assist, Blind-Spot Collision-Avoidance Assist, Rear-Cross Traffic Collision Avoidance Assist and more!
+The EV3 offers a generous level of onboard technology, to include: three-screens (12.3-inch driver display, 5.3-inch climate control touchscreen, 12.3-inch touchscreen navigation system), Wireless Apple CarPlay™ and Android Auto™, vehicle-to-load (V2L) etc. The EV3 also offers a host of safety features and driving aids.
+Some of these include: front and rear parking sensors, reversing camera system, forward collision avoidance assist 2.0, highway driving assist 2.0, intelligent speed limit assist, blind-spot collision-avoidance assist, rear-cross traffic collision avoidance assist and more!
+The BEV has yet to be awarded a NCAP rating, but like its siblings, the EV6 and EV9, we would expect the EV3 to be awarded Five-Star.

-In terms of practicality, the five-door EV has decent headroom and legroom for taller passengers seated in the rear.
-The EV has a 25L frunk, along with a 460 L boot capacity.
-Interestingly, the EV also has a ‘laptop table’ for the driver to use when not driving!
+In terms of practicality, the five-door five-seat e-SUV has decent headroom and legroom for taller passengers seated in the rear.
+The EV does not have a transmission tunnel (i.e. the floor is flat), so there is plenty of legroom for the passenger seated on the rear middle seat.
+The interior cabin is well-laid out, with ample storage in the front and back.
+The BEV has a 25L frunk, along with a 460 L boot capacity.
+For its segment the size of the boot is decent.
+In comparison, the Volvo EX30 has a 318 L boot.
+For those new to electric driving, the frunk can be used to store the EV charging cable.
+The Kia EV3 also has a ‘laptop/ lunch table’ for the driver to use when not driving!
 The rear-view is restricted, but the reversing camera does overcome the problem.

 PROS | CONS |